-Available for AutoCAD, BricsCAD, ZWCAD and GstarCAD
+Available for AutoCAD, BricsCAD, ZWCAD and GstarCAD.

-Difference betweeen polyline types in DWG:
+Difference between polyline types in DWG:

 - Polyline: Also known as Lightweight Polyline, a modern 2D polyline that supports lines, arcs, and variable widths, stored efficiently in the drawing.
 Vertices do not have Z values, but the entire polyline can have an elevation.